ATS Resume Checker for Saudi Arabia — See What Your CV Looks Like to Saudi Employer ATS Engines

 Why ATS matters more in Saudi Arabia under Vision 2030

 Vision 2030 is generating the largest concentrated hiring wave in Saudi history.
-NEOM alone targets 250,000 jobs by 2030.
-PIF's portfolio companies are scaling fast.
-Saudi Aramco continues to be the world's largest oil company by hiring volume.
+The mega-project programme targets hundreds of thousands of new roles by 2030.
+Sovereign-wealth portfolio companies are scaling fast, and the energy sector remains one of the largest hiring engines in the world by volume.
 This means tens of thousands of applications per high-profile role — almost all initially filtered through ATS engines before any recruiter looks.

-The dominant parsers are Workday (Aramco, NEOM, PIF portfolio companies, multinationals), Oracle Taleo (Al Rajhi, SNB/NCB, banking sector), SAP SuccessFactors (SABIC, MAADEN, Ma'aden, traditional Saudi corporates), and Greenhouse (some Vision 2030 tech initiatives).
+The dominant parsers are Workday (energy, sovereign-wealth, Vision 2030 mega-projects, multinationals), Oracle Taleo (Saudi banking sector), SAP SuccessFactors (petrochemicals, mining, traditional Saudi corporates), and Greenhouse (some Vision 2030 tech initiatives).

 For Saudi national applicants, Saudization (Nitaqat) creates additional filtering signals.
 Many private-sector employers explicitly filter for Saudi nationality.
 For non-Saudis, your Iqama and transfer status become hard filters.
 Both of these need to appear cleanly in your CV — not buried inside a sidebar or graphic — for the parser to register them.